xcarpentier/rn-pdf-reader-js/README.md

 ## Requirements

 - Use it into Expo app (from expo client, Standalone app or ExpoKit app).
-- Because we need to have access to `Expo.FileSystem`
 - Only React-Native 0.60+ support, **Expo SDK 36**

 ## Features